 Questions:

-4.a: Was the round of 2012 sufficiently predictable given external factors and the need to be flexible?
+4.a: Was the round of 2012 sufficiently predictable given external factors, while balancing the need to be flexible?
+Please explain.

 4.b: Do the changes implemented as a result of the establishment of Cross Community Working Groups and the adoption of the principles and processes from the Policy and Implementation Working Group suffice to maintain predictability of the application process while at the same time provide for the needed flexibility to address changes of circumstances?